edgio-docs/edgio-docs/guides/applications/v7/security/security_applications.md

 #### Wildcard Match {/*wildcard-match*/}

-{{ PRODUCT }} {{ PRODUCT_SECURITY }} checks whether the entire host or URL path is a case-sensitive match for the wildcard pattern.
+Requires {{ PRODUCT_SECURITY }} Premier, Business, or Essentials. {{ PRODUCT }} {{ PRODUCT_SECURITY }} checks whether the entire host or URL path is a case-sensitive match for the wildcard pattern.
 The supported set of wildcards are listed below.
 -   **\*:** Matches zero or more characters.

     | Sample Configuration | Matches                         | Does Not Match     |